adkmcphee/tweeter/README.md

 The application allows for users to draft and send tweets which will be reloaded automatically on the page, displaying a randomly generated username, avatar, Tweeter handle, and time since the tweet has been sent.

-To use the application, make surre you have the dependencies downloaded (using the `npm install` command), start the web server using the `npm run local` command, and visit the application at <http://localhost:8080/>.

 You can see snippets of the application in the screenshots below.